 Radiant Sands is a collection of short stories based on my experiences in the Australian desert interior in the 1970s and 1980s.
-The stories are all entirely fictional, but they are written with the truth of time and place.
-The desert frontier was very different to other parts of Australia where white settlement occurred a century before.
-Aboriginal life remained rich and strong, even as the relentless pressure of Western economy and Government intervention intensified.
+The stories are entirely fictional, although imbued with the truth of time and place.
 One story from the collection, Dust Storm, is now on Amazon Kindle as a “teaser” to the book.

-The stories in Radiant Sands are set in a previous age, when communications were limited, roads were unmade, visitors were scarce and the interface between indigenous and non-indigenous life was minimal.
+The stories in Radiant Sands are set at a time when communications were limited, roads were unmade, visitors were scarce and the interface between indigenous and non-indigenous life was minimal.
 Today, it seems almost unimaginable.
 When I lived in the desert with my husband and two children we were over two hundred miles from the nearest store at Oodnadatta.
 The road was impassable after rain, there was no telephone service, mail and supplies came once every two weeks, and we relied on bore water carted in tanks in the back of the Land Rover.
 We lived in a caravan, which burnt down, and then in a tent and an aboriginal shelter, or wiltja.
 We cooked over an open fire and ate damper, jam and tea along with tinned foods and some hunted meat.
 The nearest non-indigenous neighbours lived on a cattle station homestead forty kilometers away.
 There was a mission settlement further to the north.
-Nowhere in Central Australia is as remote today.

 The short story Dust Storm gives a taste of that long-ago desert life.
-Other stories in the Radiant Sands collection are written from different points of view: the isolated and batty lady anthropologist, the cattle-station wife, the transient writer, the cultural studies academic.
-An extract from the longest story, Last Patrol, appears below.
+Other stories in the Radiant Sands collection are written from different points of view: the isolated lady anthropologist, the cattle-station wife, the transient writer, the cultural studies academic.

 Maralinga remains an iconic event in Australia’s history.
-This novelette length story (around 13,000 words) tells the fictional story of a Patrol Officer in the deserts of Northern South Australia when the British and Australian governments were carrying out the highly secret testing of nuclear weapons.
+Last Patrol, a novelette (around 13,000 words) tells the fictional story of a Patrol Officer in the deserts of Northern South Australia when the British and Australian governments were carrying out the highly secret testing of nuclear weapons.
 The first tests took place at the Monte Bello Islands, off Northern Western Australia in 1952 and the first nuclear blast on the Australian mainland, named Totem 1, took place at Emu Field in October 1953.
 Later tests involved plutonium and other nuclear materials, from 1956 to 1963 at Maralinga.